rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

     And he set the cherubims within the inner house: and they stretched forth the wings of the cherubims, so that the wing of the one touched the one wall, and the wing of the other cherub touched the other wall; and their wings touched one another in the midst of the house.
     And he overlaid the cherubims with gold.

+Note that cherubim were the highest of the heavenly hosts, and the most sacred thing in heaven one could make it into icon (but never as idol, never to worship).
 Even the prophecied temple in Ezekiel's vision contained cherub icons:

 !!! quote "Ezekiel 41:18-19"